 Badass Longcoat: Wears an overcoat that matches the typical XCOM color scheme.

-Warring Without Weapons: The Covert Operative is armed only with a pistol and no armor, though they retain all of their active and passive abilities, including gene mods and psychic abilities.
+No-Gear Level: The Covert Operative is armed only with a pistol and no armor, though they retain all of their active and passive abilities, including gene mods and psychic abilities.